HBase Architecture – Regions, Hmaster, Zookeeper

 So, let’s start HBase Architecture.

-In addition, the data which is managed by Region Server is further stored in the Hadoop DataNode.
+In addition, the data which we manage by Region Server further stores in the Hadoop DataNode.
 And, all HBase data is stored in HDFS files.
 Then for the data served by the RegionServers, Region Servers are collocated with the HDFS DataNodes, which also enable data locality.
-Here, data locality refers to putting the data close to where it is needed.
-Make sure, when HBase data is written it is local, but while a region is moved, it is not local until compaction.
+Here, data locality refers to putting the data close to where we need.
+Make sure, when we write HBase data it is local, but while we move a region, it is not local until compaction.

 Moreover, for all the physical data blocks the NameNode maintains Metadata information which comprise the files.

 In HBase Architecture, a region consists of all the rows between the start key and the end key which are assigned to that Region.
 And, those Regions which we assignes to the nodes in the HBase Cluster, is what we call “Region Servers”.
 Basically, for the purpose of reads and writes these servers serves the data.
 While talking about numbers, it can serve approximately 1,000 regions.
 However, we manages rows in each region in HBase in a sorted order.

 These Regions of a Region Server are responsible for several things, like handling, managing, executing as well as reads and writes HBase operations on that set of regions.
 The default size of a region is 256MB, which we can configure as per requirement.

 HBase master in the architecture of HBase is responsible for region assignment as well as DDL (create, delete tables) operations.

 There are two main responsibilities of a master in HBase architecture: